allieyijia/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/story_template.md

 The website should display the grades for each submitted assignment in a clear and organized way.
 The website should indicate whether the assignment has been graded or not.
 The website should provide a summary of the student's overall grade for the course.
 The website should allow students to see their grades only for their own assignments and not for other students.

+"As a student or instructor, I want to view other's website assignments."

+Acceptatnce Criteria:

+The website should ahve a section to showcase a image of other websietes and have a link to the websites.
+The website should be able to lead stuents and instructors to the student's complete website projects.

 "As an instructor, I want to access the uploaded website assignments so that I can grade them."

 Acceptance Criteria: